 When I went to bed, I took it with me.

-When I ate at a restaurant, I took it with me because sweet tea in restaurants taste like sugar water to me now.
+If I ate at a restaurant, I took it with me because sweet tea in restaurants taste like sugar water to me now.

 My whole life it seems I’ve been dehydrated.
 Even though I gave up drinking soda and coffee several years ago, that still doesn’t mean I was doing any better in my choices since I never would drink water by itself.
 Instead of soda and coffee loaded with caffeine, I would drink sweet tea and fruit juice.
 It wasn’t until I challenged myself to drink water that I discovered that you can actually feel what it feels like to be properly hydrated.